spartan-holochain-counsel/zome-mere-memory/CONTRIBUTING.md

 make build-docs
 ```

 ### Release Process
+Each release involves

+1. (if changed) Publishing the `mere_memory_types` crate
+2. (if changed) Publishing the `@spartan-hc/mere-memory-zomelets` NPM package
-Each release involves publishing the `mere_memory_types` crate and creating a Github release.
+3. Creating a Github release.

 #### Publishing Types Crate